 The Maintenance Steering Group (MSG) became the aerospace industry driving force to introduce the systemic engineering approach to aircraft scheduled maintenance development.
-This formalized a decision logic flow which was permanently refined and reflected in the successive standards document MSG-1/-2/-3 with a notable mechanism for periodic revisions of MSG-3.
+This formalized a decision logic flow which was repeatedly refined and was reflected in the successive standards document MSG-1/ -2/ -3 with a notable mechanism for periodic revisions of MSG-3.